CodeMouse92/no-monster-minecraft/README.md

 ## Credits

-Created by Jason C. McDonald (CodeMouse92).
+Created by Jason C. McDonald (CodeMouse92), with some recipes from Scarecrowman.

 Recipe screenshots and some .JSON files created on [https://crafting.thedestruc7i0n.ca/](https://crafting.thedestruc7i0n.ca/)